May Day in Kreuzberg: 1 May 1990

 1 May 1990 was marked by the reunification of the two German states and the emerging of German nationalism.
 The motto of that year's Revolutionary 1 May Demonstrations testified to this: "Rather on the street than home to the Reich!"

 In the run-up to 1 May 1990, the media reported negatively against the radical left-wing scene.
 The leftist movement tried to address this situation with a close coordination between the organization of the street festival and demonstration, as well as political action days in advance.

 The demonstration was attended by about 12,000 people.
 In addition, another demonstration took place in East Berlin with 2,000 participants.
 In contrast to 1989, the demonstration was largely peaceful.
 In Berlin-Neukölln, however, several demonstrators were injured when they came under air rifle fire from a nearby residential building.

 Although the street festival had been banned, it did take place and was peaceful.
 Despite or because of a massive police presence of roughly 3,800 officers, significant clashes were avoided until the evening, and even then their intensity and duration were not comparable to those of previous years.

 The participation, estimated at 500 persons, was significantly lower than in the previous year.
 While Interior Senator Pätzold wrote that the relatively peaceful 1 May was a triumph of his "de-escalation and presence" concept, the Autonomous scene believed that the behavior of the police was the trigger for the riots.

 As in previous years, disproportionate police violence was criticized.
 Interior Senator Erich Pätzold had to publicly apologize for a police attack against two press photographers and a camera team from Radio Free Berlin.
-According to the General Students' Committee of the Technical University of Berlin, the media were also responsible for the disturbances due to their reporting on the demonstration in the run-up to 1 May.
+According to the General Students' Committee of Technische Universität Berlin, the media were also responsible for the disturbances due to their reporting on the demonstration in the run-up to 1 May.
 Parallels were drawn to the murder of Rudi Dutschke.
 The Autonomists rated the day as a success, as both the demonstration and the street festival took place and with a growing number of demonstrators.